 Injection therapy has been used extensively in China since the 1940’s.
 In fact, the term “Dry Needling” was developed by western MD’s to distinguish between the use of a “dry” acupuncture needle from a “Wet Needle”/Syringe to treat muscle and joint pain.
 In China this technique was initially used for the administration of herbal extracts, but eventually other nutrients that proved effective in restoring health were added.
 Today there are a number of different substances used to treat a variety of conditions.
 Specific treatment names have been established based on the combination of the substance and location administered.
 This has created a confusing array of treatment names (marketing labels) for the public to ponder.
 But in the end these procedures are all intended to get faster, more effective results than a “dry needle”.
-Following are some of the approaches we offer in our clinic:
+In the West, many of these techniques are being promoted under the generalized term Regenerative Injection Therapy (RIT).
+Following are some of the regenerative injection approaches we offer in our clinic:

 Originally, the term Biopuncture was coined by German physicians using plant/mineral extracts in homeopathic form to treat pain and inflammation.
 Over time, as the field has developed other non-drug substances have been incorporated into the initial injection protocols.
 In current practice the homeopathic preparations are used less frequently due to their relatively high cost and lack of availability.
 Regardless of the materials used, the term Biopuncture is loosely used to describe a field of practice using low dose, non-drug substances to help treat pain in the muscles, tendons and ligaments through injections into the injured, irritated, or inflamed area.
 Many clinical studies have confirmed the efficacy, safety, and lack of side effects of of this approach.
 These treatments are effective for a multitude of acute and chronic pain conditions, including: neck, back and shoulder pain, ankle sprains, tennis and golf elbow, carpal tunnel syndrome, foot pain, and other neuropathies.